Mentoring the Next Generation of Snow Leopard Conservationists

 My forty years devoted to protecting snow leopards in the wild has repeatedly convinced me of the powers of collaboration, networking and notably, mentoring field conservationists.
 I have found sharing knowledge with many young conservationists and researchers, as well as herders and community leaders from across the snow leopard’s vas range extremely fulfilling and productive.

-Snow Leopard Conservancy staff, partners, and I are mentoring some dozen passionate and enterprising individuals from Nepal to Mongolia, the USA to Russia, as we all grow by sharing experiences and learning from each other.
+Snow Leopard Conservancy staff, partners, and I are mentoring some dozen passionate and enterprising individuals from Nepal to Mongolia, as we all grow by sharing experiences and learning from each other.
 Comprised of dedicated conservationists, biologists, village folk, and business entrepreneurs, these men and women range in age from the early twenties to mid or late forties.

 Personally, I have found mentoring extremely rewarding: Both parties benefit, learning from each other though fieldwork and lively exchanges, discussing new approaches to longstanding problems or challenges like improving livelihoods for remote mountain communities.
 Together, we are encouraging mountain people to serve as effective stewards or protectors of this rare cat as well as other predators like the much-persecuted wolf.